ELowry/WinGet-Updater/README.md

 **Command Line Options:**

+- `-Minimal`: Shows only the most important status messages.
+  - _Enabled by default during scheduled runs._
 - `-Silent`: Runs without any popups unless the script encounters unknown apps.
-- `-Minimal`: Shows only the most important status messages.
 - `-Forced`: Checks for updates even if it has already run today.
+  - _Enabled by default when using the Start Menu shortcut._
 - `-NoClear`: Prevents clearing the console when the script starts.

 ## License